-Edinburgh beat Castres for first Champions Cup win
+Edinburgh earn hard-fought win over Castres

 Maximum points was what they came for and now Edinburgh can look forward with confidence to the festive double-header against old rivals Glasgow in the 1872 Cup.

-Edinburgh: Boffelli, Hoyland, Currie, Lang, Goosen, Kinghorn, Vellacott, Schoeman, McInally, Nel, Young, Gilchrist, Ritchie, Crosbie, Mata.
+Edinburgh: Boffelli; Hoyland, Currie, Lang, Goosen; Kinghorn, Vellacott; Schoeman, McInally, Nel, Young, Gilchrist, Ritchie, Crosbie, Mata.

 Replacements: Cruse, Venter, Williams, Sykes, Muncaster, Shiel, , Dean.

-Castres: Dumora, Laveau, Zeghdar, Seguret, Bouzerand, Botica, Blanc, Walcker, Colonna, Azar, Maravat, Hannoyer, Delaporte, Usarraga, Kornath.
+Castres: Dumora; Laveau, Zeghdar, Seguret, Bouzerand; Botica, Blanc; Walcker, Colonna, Azar, Maravat, Hannoyer, Delaporte, Usarraga, Kornath.

 Replacements: Humbert, Guerois-Galisson, Guillamon, Vanverberghe, Cope, Raisuqe, Kockott, Larregain.